whatwedo/CrudBundle/docs/table-configuration.md

 ### Advanced

 In this example we join a ManyToOne (Room -> House) and then a OneToMany (House -> Furniture) relation.
-The goal is to filter all rooms contained in all houses which include a furniture with a specic status (StatusEnum).
+The goal is to filter all rooms contained in all houses which include a furniture with a specific status (StatusEnum).
 This filter would be applied on the `RoomDefinition` as well.
 ```php
 public function overrideTableConfiguration(Table $table)